ProtaDec/Omni-Micro/README.md

 | E3D 5mm Collet                   | 0 to 1     |                           |
 | E3D 6mm Collet                   | 0 to 1     |                           |
 | ECAS04 Collet                    | 0 to 1     |                           |

-*Untested with new-generation hotends such as [Chube](https://chubehotend.com/) by Luke's Laboratory.